-[Need author.]
+[Point of contact for this section: Beau Blanding (to be confirmed)]

 [Enumerate examples as they relate to timing accuracy/resolution needed.
 Complete after mission survey data is available.]

 Ranging / Doppler

 [Point of contact: Lee Pitts / Vic Vilnrotter]

 There are various types of continuous wave radiometric ranging to include harmonic (fixed and swept tone) and non-harmonic (PRN (Pseudo Random Noise) and BINary Optimum Range-BINOR) ranging.
 In addition, there are pulse type ranging schemes for Radio Frequency (R/F) and laser tracking.
 Following is PRN ranging discussion.